☀️ Kenzo

 Sensory differences

-Many children with ASD are oversensitive to sounds, lights, or textures — or they may actively seek out intense sensory input.
-Understanding your child's unique sensory profile is one of the most helpful things you can do.
-It informs everything from therapy goals to how you set up your home.
+Many children with ASD are oversensitive to sounds, lights, textures, or tastes — or they may actively seek intense sensory input.
+Understanding your child's sensory profile is one of the most practical things you can do.
+It shapes everything from how you set up your home to which therapy approaches will click best.

 Getting diagnosed in the Philippines

+The process took longer than I expected.
 Diagnosis is typically done by a developmental pediatrician using standardized tools like the ADOS-2, CARS-2, or M-CHAT.
-The process may involve multiple sessions of observation and parent interviews.
+It involves multiple sessions of observation and detailed parent interviews.
+My advice: document everything before your first appointment — videos of behaviors, a written timeline of milestones, your notes.
+Walk in prepared.

-We also use the ATEC (Autism Treatment Evaluation Checklist) to track Kenzo's progress over time.
-It's a 77-item checklist that covers speech, sociability, sensory awareness, and health — and we've built a free ATEC screener that any parent can use.
+We also use the ATEC — Autism Treatment Evaluation Checklist — to track Kenzo's progress over time.
+It's a 77-item checklist covering speech, sociability, sensory awareness, and health.
+We built a free ATEC screener that any family can use, anytime, for free.

 After diagnosis: what we did

-Each of these steps is covered in detail in the chapters that follow.
-The key thing is: we didn't stop at the diagnosis.
-We kept asking questions and kept looking for ways to help Kenzo reach his full potential.
+Each of these is covered in detail in the chapters that follow.
+The key thing: we didn't stop at the diagnosis.
+We kept asking questions.

 ❤️ To other parents

 A diagnosis can feel heavy.
-I know — I've been there.
+We know — we've been there.
 But it's actually a key.
 It opens doors to understanding, support, and the right interventions for your child.
 You are your child's best advocate.
-Trust that instinct that brought you here.
 The fact that you're reading this means you're already doing something right.